ZijunNi/droplet_size_distribution/readme.md

 - **Mean Velocity Profile Plot**: A PDF file showing the mean velocity profile.
 - **Critical Droplet Size Plots**: PDF files showing the critical droplet size for each ratio.
 - **Processed Data File**: A `.mat` file containing the processed data.

+## Error and Warning Notifications
+- **<font color=red>Initial Bound Error, [left_bound, right_bound] need to be adjusted.</font>**
+This notification suggests that the current upper and lower bounds are not appropriate for the dataset being used.
+The issue can be resolved by adjusting the two variables described in **Section 2.3**.
+As a practical reference, the critical value of particle diameter is generally slightly smaller than $y^+\approx 1$, which can guide the adjustment process.
+If the aforementioned method does not yield the desired results, consider modifying the parameter within the parentheses following the `if` statement on line 8 of the file `extract_2d_slice_x_interp.m`.
+By default, this parameter is set to 1, which enables logarithmic interpolation to obtain the results rather than simple linear interpolation.
+However, in cases where both low friction Reynolds numbers and wall-resolved grids are present, the near-wall grid points may already lie within the linear region.
+In such scenarios, linear interpolation should be used instead, which can be achieved by setting the aforementioned parameter to 0.
+Please note that if this value is modified, it is essential to revert it back to the default value of 1 before running the program again.
+- **<font color=red>The mean velocity profile deviates from the logarithmic law.
+Please verify that the input velocity values are properly non-dimensionalized.</font>**
+The aforementioned notification indicates that the mean velocity profile of the input data deviates significantly from the standard logarithmic law. **It is important to note that the input velocity field should be non-dimensionalized using the friction velocity $u_\tau$, while the input coordinates should be normalized by the half-width of the channel $\delta$.** The logarithmic law referenced here is given by $u^+ = \ln(y^+)/\kappa + B$, where $\kappa = 0.41$ and $B = 5$.